suksham11/suksham11/README.md

-• I am currently working on typescript, Next.js and medusa e-commerce store
+• I am currently working on typescript, Next.js and medusa.

 • How to reach me: suksham8371@gmail.com